-Tailored Plans / LME/MCOs, AMH+s, and CMAs will not be held to acuity-based contact requirements at this time.
-Instead, providers are expected to deliver the volume of contacts necessary to sufficiently serve each individual member.
-The volume is to be determined by the care manager/care teams.
+Tailored Plans / LME/MCOs, AMH+s and CMAs are expected to deliver the volume of contacts necessary to sufficiently serve each individual member.
+The volume is to be determined by the care manager/care teams based upon the member's needs.
 The Department will review the cumulative number of contacts delivered by an AMH+/CMA/plan across the consented and engaged member panel to see how it compares to the assumptions in the rates (i.e., to see if more or less contacts are being delivered than accounted for in the rates).
-With this information, the Department will explore whether an acuity-based approach may be appropriate in the future to better align the payment rates with the level of effort required to engage meaningfully with different populations.
-Failure to meet any previously established contact requirements will not result in corrective action for the time being.
-The Department is evaluating whether contact requirements will be re-introduced in the future.

-The Department previously established a standardized methodology to assign each Tailored Care Management eligible member to an acuity tier and shared this information with plans, and AMH+s and CMAs.
-This information should guide decision making to address member needs (e.g., whom to prioritize for outreach, who may have significant immediate needs), the timing for completing the care management comprehensive assessment, care manager and supervising care manager assignments, and may be used to inform risk stratification.
+The Department assigns each Tailored Care Management eligible member to an acuity tier and shares this information with plans, and AMH+s and CMAs as a tool to inform decision-making related to member needs (e.g., whom to prioritize for outreach, who may have significant immediate needs), care manager and supervising care manager assignments, and to inform risk stratification.
+Acuity tier information is a retrospective snapshot in time based on historical claims data.
+A member's acuity can change at any time and care managers are expected to use their clinical judgement on the intensity of care management necessary to support a member.